Grohden/ionicSwiper/README.md

 My implementation seems to not work properly with ionic's `collection-repeat`, it works partially, but for some items swiper seems to get a 'free swipe mode'.

+There are some problems with ionic list scroll **on browser mode**, it seems that swiper take the 'drag'/scroll event to itself.

 ## Development

 `yarn install` should setup everything to dev env.